chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/scripts/README.md

-# JavaScript
+# Scripts

-The `js/` folder contains all custom scripts used in the project.
+This folder contains all custom JavaScript used in the project.

 ## Architecture